bdj34/llama.cpp_data_extraction/README.md

 ```

 Transfer `llama.cpp_data_extraction.tar.gz` to the server.
-*(Example: at the VA, I transfer it via MS Teams, then upload it using the VINCI upload tool.)*
+*(Example: at the VA, I transfer it via MS Teams to my VA computer, then upload it using the VINCI upload tool.)*

 **Step 2: Download model**
 Visit [HuggingFace](https://huggingface.co/briandj97/models_used/tree/main) to download one of the GGUF models used in our work (or use your own).
+Similarly, transfer the gguf file to the remote server
+*(Example: at the VA, I split the gguf, transfer it via MS Teams to my VA computer, then email VINCI asking them to upload a large file.)*
 ---

 ## Compiling on Linux